 The top 5 safest areas in the state are:

 Safest Cities in North Dakota, 2019

-To identify the safest cities in New Hampshire, we reviewed the most recent FBI Uniform Crime Report statistics along with our own population data and internal research.
-We eliminated any cities that failed to submit a complete crime report to the FBI and removed cities with populations under 5,000.
-Note that our use of the word "cities" is versatile, refers to populations of 5,000 and over, and thus includes places with the words "town" and "township."
+To identify the safest cities in North Dakota, we reviewed the most recent FBI Uniform Crime Report statistics.
+A total of 7,639 cities were factored into this ranking with populations ranging from 7,639 to 4,007,147.
+However, we eliminated any cities that failed to submit a complete crime report to the FBI and removed cities with populations under 10,000.